buildkite/codepipeline-buildkite-plugin/README.md

 The name of the pipeline to start a release.

-### `s3-location`
+### `upload-to-s3` (optional)

-The S3 location to zip and upload the code to.
-This is the same location your AWS CodePipeline source step should expect to find the code.
+The S3 location to zip and upload the code to before starting the CodePipeline release.
+This should be the same location your CodePipeline S3 "Source" step is configured with.

 ## Roadmap